Vicky646Attah/DSA-Documentation/README.md

 ### Limitation

--Lack of Unique Identifiers: Product names were not fully visible, which may        cause grouping issues in pivot table.
+1.Lack of Unique Identifiers: Product names were not fully visible, which may cause grouping issues in pivot table.
--No Date/Time Stamp: Cannot analyze seasonal or time-based trends without atime stamp column
+2.No Date/Time Stamp: Cannot analyze seasonal or time-based trends without  a time stamp column